 Identifying Key Performance Metrics

-Pay attention to metrics that affect your ranking and how users feel.
+Track key metrics that influence rankings and user experience, using technical SEO audits for clearer insights.
 Use these tools to keep an eye on:

 Weekly checklists can catch problems early.
 Tools like Google Search Console tell me about 404 errors or indexing issues.
 For example, tracking Core Web Vitals helps ensure your site loads fast and works well—key for keeping users happy.